AdobeDocs/experience-manager-learn.en/help/forms/headless-forms/select-form-from-drop-down-list.md

 * [ListForm](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/List-Forms/operation/listForms).
 The call to fetch  the forms is made only once when the component is rendered.
 The results of the API call is stored in the afForms variable.
  In the above code, we iterate through the afForms using the map function and for every item in the afForms array, a MenuItem component is created and added to the Select component.

-* Fetch Form - A get call is made to the following endpoint, where the formPath is the path to the selected adaptive form by the user in the drop-down list.
+* Fetch Form - A get call is made to the [getForm](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/Get-Form-Definition), where the id is the id of the selected adaptive form by the user in the drop-down list.
 The result of this GET call is stored in selectedForm.

 ```
-${formPath}/jcr:content/guideContainer.model.json`
+const resp = await fetch(`/adobe/forms/af/${formID}`);
+let formJSON = await resp.json();
+console.log(formJSON.afModelDefinition);
+setForm(formJSON.afModelDefinition);
 ```

 * Display the selected form.
 The following code was used to display the selected form.
 The AdaptiveForm element is provided in the aemforms/af-react-renderer npm package and it expects the mappings and the formJson as its properties